John Benbow: "Admiral John Benbow" (song)

 'Til I die, 'Til I die.

 Its musical theme forms one of the three arrangements on which English composer Ralph Vaughan Williams based his Sea Songs, originally arranged for military band in 1923 as the second movement of his English Folk Song Suite, and subsequently re-arranged for full orchestra in 1942 by the composer.

 The song was collected in the oral tradition from traditional singers in England in the twentieth century.
 A recording of Sam Bennett of Ilmington, Warwickshire made by James Madison Carpenter in the 1930s can be heard on the Vaughan Williams Memorial Library Website.
 The Copper Family also have a traditional version of the song which was passed down through several generations and is available online.

 Another song has survived from the period with different air and rhythm but also known as Admiral Benbow, and it is often sung by folksingers.
 It begins We sailed from Virginia and thence to Fayal.

+"Down By the Sea" (Men at Work song)

+Benbow is briefly mentioned in the Australian new wave band Men at Work song, "Down By the Sea" ("Down on the beach/Saluting Captain Benbow"); on their 1981 album Business as Usual.